Alfly-Alyx/IL2-1946-Open-Sturmovik/README.md

 # Open-Sturmovik
-Open-Sturmovik is an unofficial addon for IL2 1946
+Open-Sturmovik is an unofficial addon for IL-2 1946.
+This addon is a compilation of community creations, compiled by Alfly.